Close Search

 Idaho Draw Odds

-The odds in our tables will provide you the most realistic draw odds as a nonresident.
-Notice that most draw odds are near equal across many sheep and goat hunts with the way that Idaho conducts the draw.
-Draw odds were calculated by simulating the draw based off of real applicant data, taking into account the 10% non-resident cap.
+The odds in our tables will provide you the most realistic draw odds as a non-resident.
+Notice that most draw odds are near equal across many sheep and goat hunts due to the way Idaho conducts the draw.
+Draw odds were calculated by simulating the draw based on real applicant data, taking into account the 10% non-resident cap.

 Youth Information